 The Office of Child Support Services (OCSS) helps families by establishing, maintaining, and modifying child support orders.
 The office also assists with establishing paternity, locating parents, and assisting with enforcement for health insurance coverage.
 OCSS works to engage with non-custodial parents in effective co-parenting opportunities and enhance their capacity to provide financial and emotional support for their children.
-OCSS works to engage with parents, guardians, and employers by offering more flexibility and greater access to services, linking with community partners to enhance their capacity to provide financial and emotional support for their children, and seeks innovative methods to strengthen services through grants and workshops.
+OCSS works to engage with parents, guardians, and employers by offering more flexibility and greater access to services, linking with community partners to enhance their capacity to provide financial and emotional support for their children services through grants and workshops.